project-codeflare/mlbatch/CODEFLARE.md

 cluster queues.
 By convention in MLBatch, each team is assigned a namespace and a cluster queue dedicated to the team.
 For example, the _platform_ team is assigned to namespace `platform` and its associated cluster queue named `platform-cluster-queue`.
-The local queue name is always `default-queue`.
+The local queue name in each namespace in MLBatch is always `default-queue`.
 Hence, the `default-queue` in namespace `platform` feeds into the `platform-cluster-queue`.
 In short, all workloads must be submitted to the local queue named `default-queue` but to review quota allocation and usage, one has to query the cluster queues.